 The team

-My name is Balazs Bodo, and I am the PI of this project.
+My name is Balazs Bodo, and I was the PI of this project.
 I’m a research scientist at the Institute for Information Law, University of Amsterdam.
 I am a 2 time Fulbright Scholar (2006-7, Stanford University; 2012 Harvard University), and a former Marie Skłodowska-Curie fellow (2013-15).
 I have a strong interdisciplinary background, Having a degree in Economics (MSc, Corvinus University, 1999), and a PhD in Media Studies (ELTE, 2011).
 In recent years I have worked on copyright piracy, and algorithmic information personalization.

 Find me on the IViR website, on UvA, on Twitter, on ORCID, on SSRN, and on my personal webpage.